fluttercommunity/redux.dart/doc/async.md

     );
   } else if (action is FetchTodosFailedAction) {
     return new AppState(
-      // Set our actions to an empty value
+      // Set our todos to an empty value
       todos: const [],
       // Toggle isFetching to false
       isFetching: false,